-As evidenced by the Medicaid scorecards, Medicaid quality of care deteriorated in both years 2020 and 2021 - the data available at this time.
-While 2020 appeared to be a stellar score of 95%, unearned points were assigned for process milestones.
+As evidenced by the Medicaid scorecards, Medicaid quality of care deteriorated in both years 2019 (2020 waived for pandemic) and 2021 - the data available at this time.
+While 2019 appeared to be a stellar score of 95%, unearned points were assigned for process milestones.
 Careful reading of actual performance demonstrates a real score of 71.8%.
 In 2021, The Medicaid scorecard shows further deterioration to 68.75%